PX4/PX4-user_guide/en/frames_multicopter/qav_r_5_kiss_esc_racer.md

 > **Tip**
 > Double check the pin assignment of every component you connect.
 Sadly not every hardware component out there is plug and play even if it may look like this at first glance.

 You'll need the [hardware documentation of the Pixracer](../flight_controller/pixracer.md) for this step to find all needed connectors.
 I tried to route all the cables under the Pixracer board to have a clean build and save space for FPV camera and transmitter in the future.

 I mounted the Pixracer using the nylon spacers and screws that get shipped with the QAV-R frame but **put some small O-rings** between the board and the spacers to add a bit of vibration dampening.
-Make sure to **not tighten the screws too much or too less**, do it such that the board clearly touches both sides but is not clamped with any tension.
+Make sure to **not tighten the screws too much or little**, do it such that the board clearly touches both sides but is not clamped with any tension.
 The board should not dangle in any way but be slightly movable if you apply force to it with your fingers.

 > **Warning**
 > This can heavily influence the vibration noise level your gyroscope and accelerometer sensors measure during flight.